AliceO2Group/WebUi/QualityControl/README.md

 - Set up file paths to the generated key and certificate in the `http` section of `config.js` file.
 - Provide your hostname in the `hostname` filed of `http` section of `config.js` file.

-## Display a non-standard ROOT object in QCG

-`QCG` is able to display non-standard ROOT objects with the help of QC.
-More information can be found [here](https://github.com/AliceO2Group/QualityControl/blob/master/doc/Advanced.md#display-a-non-standard-root-object-in-qcg)
 ## Online Mode
 QCG is offering an optional `Online Mode` which allows the user to view only QC Objects that are being generated live.
 This will **only** see objects if an instance of [QualityControl](https://github.com/AliceO2Group/QualityControl/) is running and making use of the [ServiceDiscovery](https://github.com/AliceO2Group/QualityControl/blob/master/Framework/include/QualityControl/ServiceDiscovery.h) class.